-Juliana is currently completing a book under contract with Oxford University Press, tentatively titled "Justice across ages: an essay on what it means for young and old to be equal."
-The manuscript provides a critical framework that serves to distinguish between acceptable and objectionable inequalities between co-existing generations.
-It investigates two overlapping questions: (1) how should ressources like jobs, income, and political positions should be distributed across the lifespan - and thus, between people of different age; and (2) what does it mean for younger and older members of a community to relate to each other as equals.
-The book also evaluates suitable policies to alleviate youth unemployment, poverty and exclusion.
-In particular, It looks at the youth job guarantee, unconditional basic income, basic capital, and the introduction of youth quotas in parliament.
+Her work is at the intersection of Political Philosophy and Public Policy.
+She has been working on how we should conceptualize the value of equality, in general, and on inequalities between age groups and generations in particular.
+She has published extensively on this topic, most notably the article "Making Sense of Age Group Justice: A Time for Relational Equality?" for the journal Politics, Philosophy & Economics and the book manuscript Justice Across Ages: Treating Young and Old as Equals forthcoming with Oxford University Press.
+The book manuscript provides a framework that serves to distinguish between acceptable and objectionable inequalities between co-existing generations.
+It investigates two overlapping questions: (1) how should resources like jobs, income, and political positions be distributed across the lifespan - and thus, between people of different age; and (2) what does it mean for younger and older members of a community to relate to one another as equals.
+The book also evaluates a range of age-specific policies including the introduction of youth quotas in parliaments, the youth job guarantee, mandatory retirement, and basic capital.